 - Most people have strong, negative feelings about losing their teeth

 - Up to 15% of people in the U.S. avoid seeking dental care because of misconceptions and fears

 Now you can handle your root canal procedure by knowing the facts.
 The outside of your teeth contains an enamel coating over a dental layer known as dentin.
 The denten protects a layer of softer tissue called pulp.
 The inner tissue or pulp encases all of your connective tissues plus blood vessels and nerves inside of your tooth.
 The pulp helps keep the growth of the root healthy.
 A fully developed tooth does not need the pulp and can be extracted to save the tooth if needed.

 Endodontics or root canal treatment focuses on pulp within the tooth.
 Disease or injury to this area can affect the tooth and be saved with a root canal.

-The staff at 32 Pearls are specialized endodontists in the treatment and advancement of root canal therapy and use state-of-the-art equipment and technology to ensure the success of your root canal.
+The staff at 32 Pearls offer root canal therapy and use state-of-the-art equipment and technology to ensure your root canal’s success.

 - The area of your mouth is numb to remove any feeling from the direct area of the procedure.
 Sedation or an anesthetic is applied based on your conference and post-op counseling.